ashusheng/actions/README.md

 # actions
-The action to deploy an astro website to github pages from the other private repo.
+The action to deploy an static website to github pages from the other private repo.

+- astro
+- hugo